 How can I take advantage of the Administrative Forbearance the President mentioned if I have FFELP loans?

 There are multiple options available to assist you during this time.
 We have listed them below for your convenience.
-If you are interested in more information around these options, please visit our forms page.
+If you are interested in more information about these options, please visit our forms page.

 Income-Based Repayment Plan: This is a plan based on your household income, family size, and total student loan balance.
-If you are not receiving income at this time, it is possible you may qualify for a monthly payment of $0.00 each month for a 12 month period.
+If you are not receiving income at this time, it is possible you may qualify for a monthly payment of $0.00 each month for a 12-month period.
 You can apply online at StudentAid.gov.

 Economic Hardship Deferment: This is a 12-month postponement of your payments.
-You can qualify for this deferment if you are either receiving any form of Government or State Assistance (WIC, Food stamps, Medicaid, Supplemental Security Income [SSI], Disability) or if you are working full-time and meet the income requirements for your family size as outlined in Section 5 of the application.
+You can qualify for this deferment if you are either receiving any form of Government or State Assistance (WIC, Food stamps, Medicaid, Supplemental Security Income [SSI], Disability Income) or if you are working full-time and meet the income requirements for your family size as outlined in Section 5 of the application.
 Documentation within the last 60 days is required.

-Temporary Hardship Forbearance: This is a short-term option that allows you to either postpone your payments or make interest only payments.
+Temporary Hardship Forbearance: This is a short-term option that allows you to either postpone your payments or make interest-only payments.
 Any unpaid interest will be capitalized and added to your principal balance at the end of the forbearance period.

 If I receive a forbearance, am I able to continue making payments if I can afford to?